codenotary/immudb/CONTRIBUTING.md

 # Contributing

-Thank you for considering contributing to Netdata.
+Thank you for considering contributing to ImmuDB.

 We love to receive contributions.
 Maintaining a immutable database, that is highly secure, very fast and still easy to use requires a broad understanding of technologies, systems and applications.
 We rely on community contributions and user feedback to continue providing the best solution out there.

 There are many ways to contribute, with varying requirements of skills, explained in detail in the following sections.
 Specific GitHub issues we need help with can be seen [here](https://github.com/codenotary/immudb/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22).

 ## All immudb Users